kfjahnke/envutil/README.md

 On top of the default, "cubemap", which does not use an in-plane transformation (the cube faces are in rectilinear transformation and used just so), envutil now supports "biatan6" in-plane transformation.
-This is a transformation which, when used to create a cubemap, The result is a compression of the content towards the edges of the cube faces (where it is normally unduly stretched because of the rectilinear projection) and a widening in the center, where there is now more space due to the compression near the edges.
+This is a transformation which, when used to create a cubemap, compresses the content towards the edges of the cube faces (where it is normally unduly stretched because of the rectilinear projection) and a widens it in the center, where there is now more space due to the compression near the edges.
 Where the sample steps along a horizon line (central horizontal of one of the surrounding four cube faces) correspond with rays whose angular difference decreases